 Overpayment or Non-receipt of Support Payments

-To pay the amount owing right away, contact the person in charge of your file and inform him or her of your intention to do so.
+To pay the amount owing right away, inform us of your intention to do so.
 Next:

 - complete the detachable remittance slip (included with the letter we sent you);

-- attach a cheque or money order made payable to the Fonds des pensions alimentaires (write your file number on the back);
+- attach a cheque or money order made payable to the Fonds des pensions alimentaires (write the number given on the remittance slip on the back);

 - insert the remittance slip and the cheque or money order in the return envelope;